Infinite Fun.

 Core Gameplay Loop

-Choose your deck identity/faction
+Choose your deck identity

 Build and refine a strategic deck